RDAProvPatWG/minutes/WG_Meeting_2017-10-25.md

 	* The next step is for WG comments on these patterns
 		* NC to create accounts for people without: <https://github.com/RDAProvPatWG/minutes/issues/5>
 	* Following step is to socialise these patterns outside the WG
-		* II to send to Ted Habermas for review: <https://github.com/RDAProvPatWG/minutes/issues/7>
+		* II to send to Ted Habermann for review: <https://github.com/RDAProvPatWG/minutes/issues/7>

 ## Left over from last meeting
 * NC: extract patterns from Simon Cox's PROV upper ontology pattern: <https://github.com/RDAProvPatWG/minutes/issues/8>